We’re thrilled to announce sparklyr

 roughly 40%-50% quicker in comparison with CSV-based serialization in sparklyr 1.4.
 The

-present RDS-based implementation remains to be nowhere as quick as arrow-based serialization
+present RDS-based implementation remains to be nowhere as quick as arrow

 usages, it does play a vital position in decreasing serialization overheads within the Spark-based